 From the best of dog groomers to luxury boarding, specialist photographers and wedding day care, it’s a real dog’s life in Gloucestershire for our favourite four legged friends.
 And it doesn’t stop there as when it comes to dining out, they really are spoilt for choice with the best of service!
-To celebrate the opening of the NEW dog focused café Archie’s of Cheltenham, Privilegedpup aka Barney has compiled a list of his personal Gloucestershire favourite dog friendly places to eat and drink and why he loves them so much.
+Privilegedpup aka Barney has asked me to compile a list of his personal Gloucestershire favourite dog friendly places to eat and drink and why he loves them so much.

 Since opening in February of this year, The Old Courthouse has become Barney’s most favourite place to visit in Cheltenham.
 Formerly Jamie’s Italian, The Old Courthouse has been beautifully restored to above and beyond its former glory with the retention of its original remarkable features and a stunning display of artwork documenting its history and commemorating Cheltenham’s racing links.
 However despite it’s grandeur, it is very much a cosy home from home and dogs are very welcome.
 There are even little complimentary doggy biscuits, which is lovely because whenever we go, the food is so good that Barney hasn’t a chance of getting any of ours!

-Recently voted Best Cafe 2018 in the SoGlos Gloucestershire Lifestyle Awards, The Find is one of my own personal favourite places to go in Cheltenham and even more so because I can take Barney.
+Recently voted Best Cafe 2019 in the SoGlos Gloucestershire Lifestyle Awards for the second year running, The Find is one of my own personal favourite places to go in Cheltenham and even more so because I can take Barney.
 At the heart of The Find’s offering is its commitment to ensuring the best of customer experiences and the happiness of the four-legged variety is no exception.
 Dogs are very welcome in the downstairs area of the artisan coffee house, which is conveniently situated on Regent Street in Cheltenham.
 With a real sense of genuine warmth in every visit, it is a welcoming, relaxed environment for you and your doggy companions.

 I discovered The Strand by chance and loved the little sign on the bar offering a beer for your doggy friends too.
 There’s a really friendly, relaxed feel about The Strand and lots of good pub food on the menu.
 With staff aiming to ensure that all customers feel welcomed, especially man’s best friend, it’s firmly on the list of Barney’s favourites.
 With welcomes like these, we definitely need to visit more often.